 The European Commission, DG Research has published a report on "Science, Research and Innovation Performance in the EU" (formerly the Innovation Union Competitiveness Report).
-The report was presented on 10 March 2016 in Brussels, at the 2016 Innovation Summit of the Lisbon Council (a European think tank).

 The key message of the report is that the EU needs to invest in the future and step up its performance in research and innovation.
 Science, research and innovation boost economic growth and create high-quality jobs.
 They are key to creating a Digital Single Market and Energy Union in the EU, and to strengthening the EU's role as a global actor.

 The report provides a detailed analysis of the EU's science, research and innovation performance in relation to the three goals of Open Innovation, Open Science and Open to the World.
 According to the report, the EU's productivity gap with the United States is continuing to widen.
 Labour productivity is 15% lower in the EU and the gap has widened since the economic and financial crisis, in particular for the advanced European economies.
 This is due to a relative underinvestment in research, although the EU's R&D intensity has progressed to over 2% of GDP since the start of the crisis, and an inability to re-orient the economy towards knowledge-intensive activities, with the EU continuing to specialise in medium-high tech sectors such as automobiles.